If your struggling with Anger Management issues, please take our survey to see the severity

 One of the key presenting problems that clients bring to therapy is a pervasive belief or sense that they are not safe or that life is not safe for them.
 This conclusion about life often stems from early life trauma which did at that formative stage make the person unsafe.
 If the person suffered trauma they now probably evoke survival responses such as frozen fear, immobilisation, flight or dissociation as these are now ingrained into the personality as trauma re-enactments.

-People who have fear and anger issues often had problems when young with gestures, sound and touch from their caregivers.
-They came to not trust these aspects of being embodied and relating to the world and others from their embodiment.
+People who have fear and anger issues are in a self perpetuating cycle and often had problems when young with gestures, sound and touch from their caregivers.
+They came to not trust these aspects of being embodied and relating to the world and others from their embodiment and subconsciously see bad relationships in all future interactions.

 They will as adults continue to distrust not only the gestures, sound and touch of others but also their own.
 Where the gesture, sound and touch of caregivers was faulty or unsafe we now find that the learning process in infants which we call mirroring and modelling was compromised.

-Because the mirroring and modelling process was corrupted in some way we now find that these type of people lack strong boundaries.
-Boundaries are learnt in part from mirroring and modelling of respectful boundary relating by parents, and we learn and how and when to make contact with others.
+Because the mirroring and modelling process was corrupted in some way we now find that these types of people lack strong boundaries.
+Boundaries are learnt in part from mirroring and modelling of respectful boundaries related by parents, and we learn and how and when to make contact with others.
 When this is corrupted then boundaries do not properly form.

 Good boundaries give us protection and they give us the resources from which to say “no” when we feel a boundary invasion occurring.
 The state of having no boundaries creates a lack of safety whilst the hard defended walls that substitute for boundaries have as their bricks a mix of fear and anger as their primary material.